esyker/EmbeddedSystems/README.md

 The requesites were the utilization of communication and synchronization mechanisms between tasks, in the context of concurrent applications, and should familiarize with other embedded systems characteristics such as:
-- access devices using simple digital input/output lines or network/buses
-- I2C (Inter Integrated Circuit)-
-- SPI (Serial Peripheral Interface);
+- access devices using simple digital input/output lines or network/buses such as I2C (Inter Integrated Circuit) or SPI (Serial Peripheral Interface);
 - save information in non-volatile memory devices (EEPROM);
 - utilization of analog-digital conversion;
 - programming timers;